Three-dimensional echocardiographic imaging of a Gerbode defect complicating transcatheter aortic valve replacement

 We describe a case of a 77-year-old male who underwent transcatheter aortic valve implantation (TAVR) with Edwards SAPIEN XT size 26 mm for severe aortic stenosis.
 Postprocedural transesophageal echocardiography (TEE) showed left-to-right shunt between the left ventricular outflow tract just below the bioprosthesis and the right atrium across the atrioventricular septum (Gerbode defect).
 Three-dimensional echocardiography (3DE) allowed a detailed anatomical imaging of the shape and the location of a small, circular, atrioventricular defect that was a type II, direct, supravalvular, Gerbode-type defect.
 This is the third report of a Gerbode defect after TAVR whose diagnosis has important implications on clinical decision-making.
 TEE plays a key role; its diagnostic ability is enriched by the additional value of 3DE.

 How to cite this article: Al Sergani H, Galzerano D, Vriz O, Al Buraiki J. Three-dimensional echocardiographic imaging of a Gerbode defect complicating transcatheter aortic valve replacement.
 J Cardiovasc Echography 2019;29:14-6

 How to cite this URL: Al Sergani H, Galzerano D, Vriz O, Al Buraiki J. Three-dimensional echocardiographic imaging of a Gerbode defect complicating transcatheter aortic valve replacement.
 J Cardiovasc Echography [serial online] 2019 [cited 2021 Apr 18];29:14-6.
-Available from: http://www.jcecho.org/text.asp?2019/29/1/14/254594
+Available from: https://www.jcecho.org/text.asp?2019/29/1/14/254594

 Transcatheter aortic valve replacement (TAVR) is a new and transformational procedure that has emerged as an alternative to surgery in patients with severe aortic stenosis, who are at intermediate, high, or prohibitive risk for a traditional surgical aortic valve replacement.
 Despite its many advantages, TAVR is associated with some unique procedure-related complications such as coronary obstruction, valve migration/embolization, aortic root rupture, and ventricular septal defects (VSDs), all of which can be fatal.,, Left ventricular-to-right atrial communications (the Gerbode defect) are the rarest types of VSD complicating TAVR., An accurate anatomical and functional assessment has a crucial importance in clinical decision-making.
 Echocardiography (E) plays a key role not only in diagnosing TAVR complications but also in allowing a detailed three-dimensional (3D) anatomical imaging.